Whale watching with companies like Prince of Whales is a popular activity to do in Victoria. There are a number of different tour options.

 Sunset Whale Watching

-The boat departs ahead of the sunset once per night, at around 6:00 pm in the summer and down to around 5:00 pm during the fall.
+On these tours, the boat departs ahead of the sunset once per night, at around 6:00 pm in the summer and down to around 5:00 pm during the fall.
 The Sunset tour moves slower than the other ones so there is less distance covered, but there is the combo of both the whale watching and sunset watching.

 Full-Day Whale and Wildlife Tour

-Starting in September 2025, Prince of Whales is offering a full day tour.
-This tour will run for around 6 hours and is a combination of wildlife viewing and nature photography.
-It takes place on one of their state-of-the-art Catamarans that can hold up to 95 people.
+This tour ran for around 6 hours and was a combination of wildlife viewing and nature photography.
+It took place on one of their state-of-the-art Catamarans that can hold up to 95 people.

 Other Information